 Renewal

-In Georgia, you don’t have to renew your sales tax permit.
-It remains in effect as long as the company remains operational without any changes in ownership or structure.
+In Vermont, you don’t have to renew your sales tax permit.

-You can fill out the ST-5 tax exemption certificate form provided by Georgia if you have a sales tax permit in the state.
+You can fill out the Vermont Sales Tax Exemption Certificate provided by Vermont after you receive your sales tax permit.
 You can also fill out the Streamlined Sales and Use Tax Certificate of Exemption if you would like to get sales tax exemption for multiple states simultaneously.
 If you don’t want the hassle of registering, sign up for our all-inclusive service that includes sales tax registration.

 Need help?
-Read our blog: How to Get a Georgia Resale Certificate for your Business
+Read our blog: How to Get a Vermont Resale Certificate for your Business

-Check with the Georgia Department of Tax/Revenue for the most current information on Georgia’s participation in the Streamlined Sales Tax initiative.
+Check with the Vermont Revenue Services for the most current information on Vermont’s participation in the Streamlined Sales Tax initiative.

-In Georgia, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
+In Vermont, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
 To figure out the total sales tax for your calculation, you’ll need to add up the rates for the state, county, and city (if applicable) where your transaction occurs.
-Use TaxHero’s Georgia Sales Tax Calculator to compute for sales tax.

-Here’s an example: Suppose an out-of-state seller satisfies the economic nexus criteria in Georgia and sells to a customer in Atlanta, GA, with a ZIP code of 30303.
+Here’s an example.
+Suppose an out-of-state seller satisfies the economic nexus criteria in Vermont and sells to a customer in Burlington, VT, with a ZIP code of 05401.
 In that case, the seller has to charge the customer a total sales tax, which can be broken down as follows:

 |

-Georgia is a destination-based state, meaning sales tax is determined based on the buyer’s location.
-That means for a Georgia-based seller, sales tax is generally based on the location of the buyer when selling within the state.
+Vermont is a destination-based state, meaning sales tax is determined based on the buyer’s location.
+That means for a Vermont-based seller, sales tax is generally based on the location of the buyer when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from Texas to a customer in Atlanta, Georgia, where you have nexus, you’d apply Atlanta’s sales tax rate to that sale.
+For instance, if you’re selling a product from Mississippi to a customer in South Burlington, Vermont, where you have nexus, you’d apply South Burlington’s sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-The next step after collection is filing and remitting your Georgia sales tax returns.
+The next step after collection is filing and remitting your Vermont sales tax returns.
 Filing and remittance can vary in frequency, typically monthly, quarterly, or annually.
-For the first 6 months after registering for sales tax, all businesses are required to file sales tax returns monthly.
-If you have low sales volume and sales tax liability, you can reach out to the Georgia Department of Revenue to request a quarterly or annual filing.

-It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with Georgia’s sales tax regulations.
+It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with Vermont’s sales tax regulations.

-In Georgia, the due date falls on the 20th day of the following month.
-For instance, sales tax collected in January is due by February 20th for monthly filers.
+In Vermont, the due date falls on the 25th day of the following month.
+For instance, sales tax collected in January is due by February 25th for monthly filers.

-To file your sales tax return for Georgia, a few options are available:
+To file your sales tax return for Vermont, a few options are available:

-Here are the specific penalties for non-compliance with sales tax regulations in Georgia:
+Here are the specific penalties for non-compliance with sales tax regulations in Vermont:

-This guide breaks down everything you need to know about Texas’ sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle Texas’s sales tax with confidence and ease.
+This guide breaks down everything you need to know about Nebraska’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle Nebraska’s sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in Texas.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in Nebraska.

-To stay informed about the current criteria for establishing a physical sales tax nexus in Texas, take a look at the official regulations available right here!
+To stay informed about the current criteria for establishing a physical sales tax nexus in Nebraska, take a look at the official regulations available right here!

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-Beginning October 1, 2019, the threshold for economic nexus in Texas is $500,000 in gross revenue in the prior 12 months.
+Beginning April 1, 2019, the threshold for economic nexus in Nebraska is $100,000 in gross revenue or 200 or more separate transactions in the previous or current calendar year’s sales.

-One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Texas.
+One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Nebraska.

-Almost all goods are taxable in Texas, including:
+Almost all goods are taxable in Nebraska, including:

 The goods that are exempt from sales tax are:

-In Texas, the majority of service-based transactions, such as professional services, advertising, and cleaning services, are subject to sales tax.
+In Nebraska, the majority of service-based transactions, such as advertising, storage, and employment services, are not subject to sales tax.

-Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in Texas, the next important step is getting your Texas Seller’s Permit, also known as a sales tax permit.
+Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in Nebraska, the next important step is getting your Nebraska Seller’s Permit, also known as a sales tax permit.

-You can register for a seller’s permit online through the Texas Comptroller of Public Accounts or follow our detailed step-by-step guide for assistance.
+You can register for a seller’s permit online through the Nebraska Department of Revenue or follow our detailed step-by-step guide for assistance.

 Ensure you have specific information on hand when registering for a seller’s permit, including, but not limited to: